-No testing is required at this time, and we may use existing international test reports for the homologation process to obtain the SIT approval.
+No in-country testing is required at this time, and we may use existing international test reports for the homologation process to obtain the SIT approval.
 Technical documents will be reviewed and validated in the approval process.

 Guatemala has restrictions in the frequency band between 960MHz and 1240MHZ.
 LARCG will help determine if these restrictions apply to your equipment.